lwc/kumite/README.md

 ### What is kumite?
-Kumite is a fairly simple framework for managing multivariate testing.
+Kumite is a  framework for managing split testing.

+It's purpose is to manage and track participants in split tests, as well as track events/outcomes.
+It makes no assumptions about how participants are allocated into variants.

 Tests may be defined with a number of variants and an allocation strategy that can assign a variant to a request.
 Events may be tracked against variants, with optional metadata if desired.
 It makes no assumptions about how your application interacts with cookies or how you would like to store test data.